When doing any sort of tensor/array computation in python (via numpy,

 1No configuration file found.2No pyproject.toml file found.3Assuming Python platform Linux4Searching for source files5Found 1 source file6pyright 1.1.2997/mnt/linear_type_bad.py8 /mnt/linear_type_bad.py:37:55 - error: Argument of type "NDArray[Shape2D[OUT_DIM, IN_DIM], float64]" cannot be assigned to parameter "A" of type "NDArray[Shape2D[T1@Linear, T2@Linear], GenericDType@Linear]" in function "Linear"9 "NDArray[Shape2D[OUT_DIM, IN_DIM], float64]" is incompatible with "NDArray[Shape2D[BAD_OUT_DIM, IN_DIM], float64]"10 TypeVar "_ShapeType@ndarray" is invariant11 "*tuple[Shape2D[OUT_DIM, IN_DIM]]" is incompatible with "*tuple[Shape2D[BAD_OUT_DIM, IN_DIM]]"12 Tuple entry 1 is incorrect type13 "Shape2D[OUT_DIM, IN_DIM]" is incompatible with "Shape2D[BAD_OUT_DIM, IN_DIM]" (reportGeneralTypeIssues)14 /mnt/linear_type_bad.py:37:61 - error: Argument of type "NDArray[Shape2D[OUT_DIM, ONE], float64]" cannot be assigned to parameter "b" of type "NDArray[Shape2D[T1@Linear, ONE], GenericDType@Linear]" in function "Linear"15 "NDArray[Shape2D[OUT_DIM, ONE], float64]" is incompatible with "NDArray[Shape2D[BAD_OUT_DIM, ONE], float64]"16 TypeVar "_ShapeType@ndarray" is invariant17 "*tuple[Shape2D[OUT_DIM, ONE]]" is incompatible with "*tuple[Shape2D[BAD_OUT_DIM, ONE]]"18 Tuple entry 1 is incorrect type19 "Shape2D[OUT_DIM, ONE]" is incompatible with "Shape2D[BAD_OUT_DIM, ONE]" (reportGeneralTypeIssues)202 errors, 0 warnings, 0 informations21Completed in 8.155sec

-has caught the shape type error!
+And huzzah again! pyright has caught the shape type error!

-And now we can fix this shape error by changing BAD_OUT_DIM
+And now we can fix this shape error by changing BAD_OUT_DIM to the correct

 output dimension size.